Cute little seal deco tang yuan with natural food coloring. With soft and chewy glutinous…

 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！

-For the filling, I am using a homemade lava peanut filling!
+You’ll also love this homemade lava peanut filling!
 It’s not super sweet and I find it just nice for the bland tang yuan skin.
-I am using this brand of ground peanut, but it is not fine enough, so I blitzed it for a while in a food processor.
+I am using this brand for ground peanut.
+As I find it not fine enough, I blitzed it for a while in a food processor.
 If you would be doing that, be sure to do it in short bursts.

-This time, I also serve it in a simple osmanthus sugar syrup, which has a fruity peach scent!
+I served the tang yuan in a simple osmanthus sugar syrup, which has a fruity peach scent!
 You can also serve in any sweet soup that you like.
-I got my osmanthus flowers from Phoon Huat.
+I got my dried osmanthus flowers from Phoon Huat.